|

 | |

-when we are powerless to prevent injustice, but there must never be a time when
+There may be times when we are powerless to prevent injustice, but there must

-we fail to protest. -- Elie
+never be a time when we fail to protest. -- Elie

 Wiesel | |

-“There is no freedom without
+is no freedom without justice.” -- Simon

-Wiesenthal My
+Wiesenthal *

-cause was justice, not vengeance.
+My cause was justice, not vengeance.
 My work is for a better tomorrow and a more

 secure future for our children and grandchildren. -- Simon